elastic/kibana/src/plugins/kibana_usage_collection/server/collectors/application_usage/README.md

 Application Usage will automatically track the active minutes on screen and clicks for both the application and the `MyFlyout` component whenever the component is mounted on the screen.
 Application Usage pauses counting screen minutes whenever the user is tabbed to another browser window.

-The prop `viewId` is used as a unique identifier for your plugin. `applicationUsageTracker` can be passed directly from `usageCollection` setup or start contracts of the plugin.
-The Application Id is automatically attached to the tracked usage.
+The prop `viewId` is used as a unique identifier for your plugin.
+The Application Id is automatically attached to the tracked usage, based on the ID used when registering your app via `core.application.register`.

 #### Advanced Usage